 - C. Dependents.
-Eligible dependents for the purposes of this Article are as follows: - Spouse.
+Eligible dependents for the purposes of this Article are as follows: - 1.
+Spouse.
 The spouse of an eligible employee (if legally married under Minnesota law).
-For the purposes of health insurance coverage, if that spouse works full-time for an organization employing more than one hundred (100) people and elects to receive either credits or cash (1) in place of health insurance or health coverage or (2) in addition to a health plan with a seven hundred and fifty dollar (\$750) or greater deductible through their employing organization, they are not eligible to be a covered dependent for the purposes of this Article.
-If both spouses work for the State or another organization participating in the State's Group Insurance Program, neither spouse may be covered as a dependent by the other, unless one spouse is not eligible for a full Employer Contribution as defined in Section 3A.
+For the purposes of health insurance coverage, if that spouse works full-time for an organization employing more than one hundred (100) people and:

+(1) elects to receive either credits or cash in place of health insurance or health coverage towards some other benefit in place of health insurance, then they are not eligible for the comparable coverage or insurance under this Article; or